bonamprabhu/baseball-statistics/README.md

 ## Data and code

 Data used in this project is freely downloadable from this [link](http://www.seanlahman.com/baseball-archive/statistics/).
 The version of data used in this project is 2015-comma-delimited version.
 The analysis is done in python 2.7 and code can be found in the ipython notebook named _baseball-statistics.ipynb_.
 Follow this [link](https://htmlpreview.github.io/?https://github.com/bonamprabhu/baseball-statistics/blob/master/baseball-statistics.html) to view the HTML output.
+The pip requirements and conda environment export can be found in env folder.

 ## How to Contribute